 - and much more

 Thanks for reading.
-If you know of any other resources that you, as a WordPress developer, don't want to miss anymore, feel free to leave me a comment!
+If there are any others resources you've found invaluable as a WordPress developer, please let me know and leave a comment!